This user has not added any information to their profile yet.

 Hi, I am Lisa Busch, one of the fifth grade teachers.
 I have been teaching at PPSEL since 2010.
 I love the sense of community fostered by the families of students that attend PPSEL and am so excited to be here.

-I graduated from Regis University with my Bachelor’s in Elementary Education in 2009, after spending 18 years in the insurance industry.
-I recently finished my Master’s Degree in Educational Technology.
-I have one daughter, and a boxer named Jethro.
+I graduated from Regis University with my Bachelor’s in Elementary Education in 2009, and my Master’s Degree in Educational Technology in 2014.
+I have one daughter.